Access, Manage, and Aggregate Coverage Results

-After you Specify Coverage Options and record coverage results, you can use the Results Explorer to access, manage, and accumulate the coverage data that you record.
-After you accumulate the coverage results you need, you can then create a Top-Level Model Coverage Report or Export Model Coverage Web View using your accumulated coverage data.
+After you Specify Coverage Options and collect coverage results, you can use the Results Explorer to access, manage, and aggregate the coverage data that you collect.
+After you aggregate the coverage results you need, you can then create a Top-Level Model Coverage Report or Export Model Coverage Web View using your aggregated coverage data.

 To open the Results Explorer after coverage analysis, in the Coverage Analyzer app, click on Results Explorer.
 The Results Explorer opens to show the most recent coverage run: